Sari-Saif/Buy-bye-bye/README.md

 Click [here](./submissions/task2.pdf) to view the **Requirements Document**

 ### Charts
-This assignment was the last for the semester.<br />
+This assignment was the last for the semester.<br/>
 It contains seven planning charts that we used during the work.

 #### ERD